HueblerPatricia/LiaScriptTUBAF/EdgeDetection.md

 Is is easily possible to increase or decrease strength of the gradient or change to a certain direction that is interesting.

 Is is also possible to change the size of the filter mask, that will give you only wider edges, not the smallest ones.

+You can also take the edges and combine them with any result of filtering.
+For example, you first take the edges and only blur them or the other way around: You take the edges, blur the rest and add the original edges back onto the picture.

+> There are many opportunities to use image filters and edge detection.
+Just try out, if you are interested!